Screaming Target: Critical reception

-The album was a favorite dub LP for music critic Robert Christgau in the 1970s, although he omitted it from Christgau's Record Guide: Rock Albums of the Seventies (1981), lacking the comprehensiveness for import-only albums at the time.
+The album was a favourite dub LP for music critic Robert Christgau in the 1970s, although he omitted it from Christgau's Record Guide: Rock Albums of the Seventies (1981), lacking the comprehensiveness for import-only albums at the time.

 Track listing

 All tracks written, arranged, and produced by Gussie Clarke.

 The track "Tippertone Rock" is listed as "Tippertong Rock" on the cover of the 1973 Trojan Records release (TRLS 61-A), while it's listed as "Tippertone Rock" on the vinyl LP itself.
 Later releases added "Screaming Target (Version 2)" (as track 6) and "Concrete Jungle" (as track 12).
 The 1976 Gussie LP releases only added "Concrete Jungle" (as track 11).